AfrinKhan02/fully-manged/README.md

 | `GROUP_ID` | Consumer Group ID | `connect-log-consumer-group` |
 | `CONSUME_FROM_START` | Consume from beginning | `false` |

+## Consumption Behavior

+On startup, the application will automatically seek to the **last 3 logs** of each partition and continue consuming new messages from there.
+This ensures you see recent context without processing the entire topic history.

 ## Run Locally

 You can run the application using `java -jar` or `mvn spring-boot:run`.